South Korea's Hyundai Oilbank withdraws its IPO plan

 SEOUL, July 21 (Reuters) - South Korean refiner Hyundai Oilbank said on Thursday it has withdrawn its initial public offering (IPO) plan.

-The refiner decided to withdraw its plans to list considering the difficulty of receiving a proper valuation for the company, due to the recent deterioration of the stock market and other conditions, its parent HD Hyundai Co Ltd 267250.KS said in a regulatory filing.
+The refiner decided to withdraw its plan to list considering the difficulty of receiving a proper valuation for the company due to the recent deterioration of the stock market and other conditions, its parent HD Hyundai Co Ltd 267250.KS said in a regulatory filing.

+It was Hyundai Oilbank's third listing attempt, after it pulled previous plans for an IPO in 2012 and 2018 due to market conditions.

+Amid market uncertainties, South Korean builder Hyundai Engineering Co Ltd, part of Hyundai Motor Group, withdrew its planned IPO in January.

 ((joyce.lee@tr.com;))